gbordyugov/batuketa/README.md

 <img src="figures/loss-seq-len-400.png" width=320 />

-Note that despite somewhat noisy loss behaviour in the late training epochs, those losses are extremely good as initially the randomly initialised weights result in losses of the order of magnitude of `1.0e0`.
+Note that despite somewhat noisy loss behaviour in the late training epochs, those losses are still extremely good as initially the randomly initialised weights result in losses of the order of magnitude of `1.0e0`.

 ### Training data set should be scaled up with increasing input length